EMERGING MARKETS-Chilean peso riding high on c. bank, copper support

-The copper-rich country's currency CLP= traded up 1.8% at 852.5 per dollar.
+The copper-rich country's currency CLP= jumped as much as 2.6% at 844.9 per dollar, last up 0.6% in afternoon trading.
 It touched its strongest level since Sept.
-5 at 848.1 earlier in the session.
+5.

 News that Chile's central bank would extend its forward dollar sales operations program to June from a previously announced end date of January boosted the currency in the previous session.